 Sarah Fielke is an award winning quilt designer from Sydney, Australia.
 In her 24 years in the quilting industry, her 14 best-selling quilt books have sold over 200,000 copies worldwide and have been translated into five languages.
 Sarah's quilts have roots in both modern and traditional quilting, making her a firm favorite with quilters new and old.
 She describes her quilts as "contemporary traditional".

 Sally always wanted to be a quilt shop owner; it’s been her dream since she took her first quilt class in 1993.
 She went on to work in her local quilt shop and began teaching classes.
 She began teaching at Sisters’ Quilter’s Affair in 1998 and has taught here every year since.
 Once she connected with co-owner Jacque, she realized how fulfilling running a business could be.
 Sally is happy to be living her dream, sharing knowledge and inspiring quilters.

 Scott Hansen is the self-proclaimed Mad Color Scientist behind the wheel at Blue Nickel Studios.
-His favorite pasttimes as a child included paper pop-out diaromas and that coveted 64 color box of Crayola crayons.

 Art has always been a big part of June’s life.
 Majoring in Art Education, she focused on oil painting, but enjoyed sketching, water colors, charcoal drawings and more.
 In 1969, she began quilting, and in 1980 she was teaching quilting and began to design as well.
 By 2000, she had designed many patterns for various companies and branched out with her own company, Log Cabin Quiltworks.
 She has also written two books.
 Her work features landscape and nature appliqué, and she has recently added painting and inking on fabric.